Luyanda94/Luyanda94/README.md

 - 🌱 I’m currently learning **Python and Cybersecurity**

-- 👯 I’m looking to collaborate on **Any fullstack development project**
+- 👯 I’m looking to collaborate on **Any fullstack development and/or Cybersecurity project**

 - 🤝 I’m looking for help with **Backend development**